zhangbaixi12/POLS-602/README.md

 # POLS-602
-Coursework will be uploaded here
+Hi, welcome to my Github repository.
+Coursework of POLS 602 will be uploaded here.